Dashwitha/image-processing/README.md

 ![image](https://user-images.githubusercontent.com/72288132/105325627-ad387800-5b81-11eb-96d2-9f4d772273d9.png)    ![image](https://user-images.githubusercontent.com/72288132/105325686-b9bcd080-5b81-11eb-8af3-748579a88c8c.png)

-## Develop a program to implement contrast of an image
+## 10)Develop a program to implement contrast of an image

 Contrast is created by the difference in luminance reflected from two adjacent surfaces.
 In other words, contrast is the difference in visual properties that makes an object distinguishable from other objects and the background.
 Contrast is an important factor in any subjective evaluation of image quality.